Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 Also, make sure to pack your camera, because there are many beautiful photo spots in Malta that will make any memories last forever.

-- 4 days in Malta without a car
+- 4 Days in Malta without a car (Brief itinerary overview)

 - When's the best time to visit Malta?